ericbrown99/MaatsNetwork/README.md

  Maats Network
  ======
- A 100% distributed, network of women/minority owned online stores made possible by combining Ethereum and IPFS.
-Maats also keeps control of personal data in the hands of the users by using uPort for sovereign identity management.
+ A 100% distributed network of women/minority owned online stores made possible by combining Ethereum and IPFS.
+Maats also keeps personal data in the hands of the users by using uPort for sovereign identity management.

  How does Maats Work?
  ------